thomscoder/orchestra/README.md

 # Orchestra

-I'm building this app as a project during my learning of Typescript, PWAs, Networking and CyberSec.
+I'm building this app as a project during my learning of Typescript, Go and CyberSec.
 The goal of this app is to simplify the sharing of small live sessions across devices.

-Built with React and Nodejs
+Built with React and Go

 # How it works